Documentary on working holiday program in Canada to be released in 2013

 At that time he was graduating student.
 The experiences that he gained while in Vancouver served him as an inspiration for the upcoming movie.

-The higher wages that he earned in Canada made it possible for him to work just a few days in a week and he spent recording different events and people with his camera.
+The higher wages that he earned in Canada made it possible for him to work just a few days a week and he spent recording different events and people with his camera.

 After his Working Holiday Visa expired he decided to make a movie about six people, who are visiting Canada on Working Holidays.